fordsfords/cfg/README.md

 ## Introduction

-tbd
+Allows you load a file with keyword=value pairs and access the values via a hashmap.
+Caller can define default values.

+## API

+Should be pretty obvious just looking at the "cfg.h" file.
+Maybe some day I'll put more here.

+Uses "err" subsystem; see https://github.com/fordsfords/err

+keys and values may not contain whitespace.
+Special characters are OK and are not interpreted in any special way except for equals sign (=), which separates keyword from value.

-Possible enhancements:
+## Possible enhancements:
-* Pass in an array of valid keywords, with default values (no location indicates unmodified default). char *valid_opts[] = { "abc 123" };
-This way, if the user mistypes a keyword, will get a warning/error.
-Could even have flags that indicate if a keyword is required.
+* Have flags that indicate if a keyword is required.
 * %include file
-* abc %get_env MY_ENV_VAR
+* abc %get_env MY_ENV_VAR - allows
 * Quotes strings to get whitespace in vals.

-Random Facts:
-* Values may not contain whitespace.
-Special characters are OK and are not interpreted in any special way.

-## API

-Should be pretty obvious.
-APIs return 0 for success, -1 for error.
-A key is an arbitrary byte array, not a necessarily a valid C string (although a C string works fine).

 ## Integration with "err" and "hmap".